KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 - Store the data for each class
     - This applies for when a new object is made
-    - i.e every new object has new instance veriables
+    - i.e every new object has new instance variables

 **Constructor**